U033 – Submission form

 The principal benefit of doing this is creating regularity and avoiding errors.

-• In the CLASS ID field, going for a multiple-choice option can be very useful if for example, you teach multiple classes and use the same widget in both.
-The students can then simply choose the class they are in, ensuring that your results will be correctly grouped under Grades & Reporting > Student work later!
+- In the CLASS ID field, going for a multiple-choice option can be very useful if for example, you teach multiple classes and use the same widget in both.
+The students can then simply choose the class they are in, ensuring that your results will be correctly grouped in the Review section of your account later!